-Max Hydration Method (MHM) has become popular among naturals over the last few years.
+The Maximum Hydration Method (MHM), also referred to as Max Hydration Method, has become popular among naturals over the last few years.
 This method was designed for natural hair that tends to become too dry even after being moisturized.
 The purpose of this method is to bring moisture to your natural curls and keeping the moisture locked in.
 It is mostly targeted at those with type 4 hair because such hair types have the most difficulty holding and keeping moisture.

-What is the Max Hydration Method?
-Max Hydration Method is a 5 step method that is done continuously for a week to deeply moisturize your hair, improving the luster and manageability of hair.
+Maximum Hydration Method is a 4 step method that is done continuously for a week to deeply moisturize your hair, improving the luster and manageability of hair.
 This method also results in more defined curls which are perfect for Wash and Go’s and reducing frizz.

 Some people believe that the MHM feeds into the natural hair type desirability, which means that looser hair patterns receive more love in the natural hair community than tighter or nonexistent curl patterns.

 If you would desire to rock your hair in its cottony/kinky look, you should feel confident and empowered to do so and equally, if you would like to play around and see what your hair can do, you can try various methods to achieve looks like well-defined curls.
 It’s all about versatility and this is the spirit with which we write this article.
 We want you to learn as many different ways as possible to rock your hair.

 Your hair needs lots of moisture.
 MHM positions your hair in the best possible way to receive the most moisture into your delicate strands.
 Without moisture, hair is likely to experience breakage.
 MHM clarifies your hair and opens the cuticle so that water and nutrients can reach the shaft.
 This method also works for those transitioning from dyed hair and relaxed hair to natural hair.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click an affiliate link and make a purchase, at no additional cost to you.

 In this post you will learn about the following: